KusionStack/karpor/docs/contributor/code-conventions.md

 # Code Conventions

-In this section, you will find the code conventions for all kinds of code Karbour project related.
+In this section, you will find the code conventions for all kinds of code Karpor project related.
 It's not necessary to learn all of them at once, but make sure you have read corresponding parts before you start to code.

 - [Go Code Conventions](#go-code-conventions)
 - [Bash or Script Conventions](#bash-or-script-conventions)